gadget78/xahl-node/README.md

 ### Save your IP allow list

-older versions, where the allow list needed 2 blocks, saved in `/etc/nginx/sites-available/xahau` WILL need backing up FIRST, (as we now have a unified allowlist file instead)
+older versions, where the allow list needed 2 blocks, and was saved in `/etc/nginx/sites-available/xahau` are now captured,

+and used in the new method, using a separate file nginx_allowlist.conf , althou it is still good practice to backup FIRST.

-using this command, will allow you to access those, enabling you to save them else where, so you can re-input them later
+So this newer version of script, it will capture and save your allow list, it should show you them so you can be 100% that they are added.

-        sudo nano /etc/nginx/sites-available/xahau

-which opens them with the nano program, or alternatively if you have MANY to save, this method can be useful as this can make scrolling/copying easier,

-        sudo cat /etc/nginx/sites-available/xahau

-now you can either write down your ip allow list manually, or copy and paste them into another notepad,

-if you only have a few, you are able to enter these within the setup script, but this is one at a time,

-so if there are many, you can wait till after the setup has finished, and copy and paste them into the auto generated `nginx_allowlist.conf` file (using nano for example)

-remembering to issue the command `nginx -s reload` after you alter that file
+it will be after the "capturing any IPs from a previous old type install, ready for the new type" text,

+where it should then give you a confirmation of "found allow list from past install, will add these to the allowlist;" and list the found IPs

+if not these can be added either manually (one at a time) at this point, or afterwards as a pasted in block to the file nginx_allowlist.conf

 ### only needs a single domain name